buraglio/forwardingplane.net/content/post/2011-09-07-googlecl-command-line-based-google-blogger-picasa-calendar-and-much-much-more.md

     - UNIX
 ---

-Google has introduced a very powerful set of python based command line (CLI) tools called <a href="http://code.google.com/p/googlecl/">GoogleCL</a>.
+Google has introduced a very powerful set of python based command line (CLI) tools called [GoogleCL](http://code.google.com/p/googlecl/).
 This post was made using GoogleCL from my Mac.
-I highly recommend checking it out if you like to automate or script stuff.<div>[[ This is a content summary only.
-Visit my website for full links, other content, and more! ]]</div>
+I highly recommend checking it out if you like to automate or script stuff.